LANGUAGE & LITERATURE YEAR 3 / ENGLISH LANGUAGE ARTS 8

 How does literature engender meaningful connection between self, text and world?
 What is the relationship like between individuals and society in various contexts?
 How do we construct identity?
 How have authors explored these questions through literature?
 In this course, we will explore these questions by looking at how texts are socially, culturally, geographically, and historically constructed, as well as how language shapes and influences the ideas we share.
 We will read, discuss and create texts in a variety of genres, and learn to pose our own big questions through class discussion and individual inquiry.

-CREATIVE WRITING 11/ 12 (4 credits)
+CREATIVE WRITING 11/ 12 (*4 credits - Elective)

-English A: Language and Literature is a two-year course that introduces the critical study and interpretation of written and spoken texts from a wide range of literary forms and non-literary text-types.
+ENGLISH LANGUAGE & LITERATURE 11 & 12 (4 credits per year - Fulfills the Indigenous-Focused Graduation Requirement and Ministry Graduation Requirements)DP Language and Literature is a two-year, university preparation course.
+It introduces the critical study and interpretation of written and spoken texts from a wide range of literary forms and non-literary text-types.
 The formal analysis of texts is supplemented by awareness that meaning is not fixed but can change in respect to contexts of production and consumption.
 The course is organized into three areas of exploration and seven central concepts, and focuses on the study of both literary or non-literary texts.
-Together, the three areas of exploration of the course allow the student to explore the language A in question through its cultural development and use, its media forms and functions, and its literature.
+Together, the three areas of exploration of the course allow the student to learn cultural development and use, its media forms and functions, and its literature.
 Students develop skills of literary and textual analysis, and also the ability to present their ideas effectively.
-A key aim is the development of critical literacy.
+This course allows students to study more advanced literature in a collaborative environment.